Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

 - **Clone Repositories:** Clone both the backend and `last-game-frontend` repositories.
 - **Install Dependencies:** Navigate to the `last-game-frontend` directory and run `npm install`.
 - **Install Go:** Ensure Go is installed before running the backend server and tests.
-- **Database Configuration:** The database and S3 bucket are already configured as outlined in our documentation.
-For future testing, we plan to populate the database with additional test data.
+- **Database Configuration:** The database and S3 bucket are already configured in our project, but may need to be added to the env file.
+For future testing, we plan to populate the database with additional test data. **Important:** Unit tests may not work for clones of the project since the project relies on sensitive details, such as database, AI, and AWS keys in our env file(which is not publicly available). example.env in backend and frontend outlines which data is needed, but authorized testers may need to request important data to successfully run the tests.

 ### 2. Run Unit and Integration Tests